taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 * to develop theories and methodologies for field neuroscience, which would complement laboratory neuroscience by verifying the ethological validity of behaviour studies and of humane research techniques; and

 * to connect how we study the brain to the subjective experience of living with one.

+I am currently recruiting artists to help me produce a graphic novel, which will become part 1 of my written PhD thesis.
+If you are interested in collaborating, please [check out my flyer](/open-lab-notebook/call-for-artists-graphic-novel-thesis/) for more details on **PAID** illustrator, concept art, and technical scientific drawing gigs to contribute to my thesis!

 ## Writings